Human factors in diving safety: From errors to accidents

-An accident is an event leading to injury, occupational illness, death, or material loss or damage.
-A "near accident" is an event which had the potential to cause injury, occupational illness, death, or material loss or damage, but did not due to some corrective action.
+An accident is an unintended event leading to injury, occupational illness, death, or material loss or damage.
+A "near accident", "near miss" or "close call" is an event which had the potential to cause injury, occupational illness, death, or material loss or damage, but did not due to some corrective action.

 Three critical stages can be identified in the development of an error into an accident: